 Many users report subjective differences between the effects of cannabis alone and cannabis when mixed with tobacco.

-The most common reported effect of smoking tobacco alongside tobacco is an intensification of the high, although some report that tobacco use actually has the opposite effect and reduces the high.
+The most common reported effect of smoking tobacco alongside cannabis is an intensification of the high, although some report that tobacco use actually has the opposite effect and reduces the high.
 Another commonly reported effect is to calm the user down from the sometimes anxiety-inducing effects of cannabis.

 The biological mechanisms behind this strange relationship are wildly complex.
 They are linked to various other processes now known to be related, but long believed to be essentially separate.
 The more we learn about these interlinked systems of reward, craving, addiction and satiety, the more we begin to understand that every aspect of our brains and bodies is inseparably intertwined.